Simeon Jocelyn: Amistad affair

 In 1839, several Cuban slave traders were transporting a group of 53 African captives to a Caribbean plantation.
 The Africans had been illegally abducted and traded by Portuguese slave hunters.
 En route to the Caribbean, the Africans rebelled against the captain of their ship and killed several of the kidnappers.
 The ship was eventually seized by the United States off the coast of Long Island, New York, and the Africans were imprisoned in New Haven.
 Although they were acquitted of murder, a controversy erupted over the Africans' status: were they free, according to U.S. law, which did not permit the importation of slaves?
 Or should they be forcibly transported back to their owners in the Spanish colony of Cuba?

 This debate immediately attracted the attention of prominent abolitionists.
 Simeon Jocelyn founded the Amistad Committee with Lewis Tappan and Joshua Leavitt.
 The goals of the committee were to endorse the freedom of the Africans and to fund the Africans' legal and living expenses.
 With the help of Jocelyn, the Africans won the case, with the Supreme Court ruling that the United States government must allow the Africans to return to their homeland.

+Legacy

+Jocelyn Square, in New Haven, is named for him.